Poland: Birding the Baltic Coast and East in Fall

 Woodlands in Biebrza can be productive at this time of year and there is a variety of exciting species on offer.
 These woodlands should hold good numbers of Coal Tit, Marsh Tit, Great Tit, Goldcrest, Eurasian Treecreeper, Eurasian Wren, Mistle Thrush, Common Blackbird, Common Chaffinch, Brambling, Eurasian Bullfinch, European Goldfinch, European Greenfinch, and Eurasian Blue Tit.
 Scarcer species we may come across here include Eurasian Siskin, Hawfinch, European Crested Tit, Dunnock, Willow Tit, and Red (Common) Crossbill.

-All of the above species are hunted by resident Eurasian Sparrowhawk and Northern Goshawk, which we will look out for.
+All of the above species are hunted by resident Eurasian Sparrowhawk and Eurasian Goshawk, which we will look out for.
 Passing migrants should not forget about the many Great Grey Shrikes of the area, these “butcher birds” make the most of the number of passage and overwintering passerines (and even some non-passerines like small shorebirds) which visit Biebrza every year, upon which they feast!

 Additionally, the woodlands will hopefully give up their stunning woodpecker residents with Black Woodpecker, Great Spotted Woodpecker, Lesser Spotted Woodpecker, Middle Spotted Woodpecker, and Grey-headed Woodpecker all realistic targets here.